tofsjonas/sortable/README.md

 </thead>
 ```

-:warning: _Since `th` and `td` are not the same thing, you would most likely still have to use CSS to make them look the way you want.
+⚠️ _Since `th` and `td` are not the same thing, you would most likely still have to use CSS to make them look the way you want.
 (It might also mess with accessibility.)
 In **some** cases it could be worth it, but I recommend the `.no-sort` alternative_.

 ## Indicators/arrows on the left side